Middle School Academic Hub

 High School Math

 Algebra 1 is an introduction to abstract reasoning and algebraic symbolism.
 Students will solve equations and systems of equations, and they will use functions to represent patterns and make predictions.
 The focus is on linear, exponential, and quadratic functions.
-Students will also employ algebraic methods to summarize data and to compare data sets. - OM35 - Adv Algebra 1 (A and B)
+Students will also employ algebraic methods to summarize data and to compare data sets. - Adv Algebra 1 -

 Geometry presents a thorough study of the structure of the postulational system and development of formal synthetic proof.
 It considers the topics of congruence, parallelism, perpendicularity, properties of polygons, similarity, and the relationships of circles, spheres, lines, and planes with respect to space as well as the plane.
 Basic principles of probability will be introduced.
-The maintenance of algebraic skills will be emphasized. - OM43 - Adv Geometry (A and B)
+The maintenance of algebraic skills will be emphasized. - Adv Geometry -

 Advanced Geometry presents a thorough study of the structure of the postulate system and development of formal two-column proof.
 It considers the topics of congruence, parallelism, perpendicularity, properties of polygons, similarity, and the relationships of circles, spheres, lines, and planes with respect to space as well as the plane.
 Basic principles of probability will be introduced.
 Use of algebraic skills is expected.
 As an advanced course, this course goes beyond the curriculum expectations of a standard course offering by increasing the depth and complexity.
 Students are engaged in dynamic, high‐level learning.
 The pace of an advanced course may be faster than that of a standard course.